-This is perhaps the most ancient method of purifying water and is still widely used, not just in remote places but also in highly urbanized areas.
-Boiling water produces enough heat to kill just about every type of pathogen, making water safer to drink.
+This is perhaps the most ancient method of purifying water and is still widely used in remote places and highly urbanized areas.
+Boiling water produces enough heat to kill every type of pathogen, making water safer to drink.

-Applying the laws of pasteurization, a process used to make milk safe to drink, we know that most pathogens will not survive in temperatures above 70 degrees centigrade, provided that the water is boiled long enough (EPA, 2017).
+Using the laws of pasteurization, a process used to make milk safe to drink, we know that most pathogens will not survive in temperatures above 70 degrees Celsius if the water is boiled for a long enough period.
+(EPA, 2017).

 How to Purify Water with Boiling

-If the water is cloudy, first filter the large contaminants through a clean cloth or coffee filter.
+If the water is cloudy, filter the large contaminants through a clean cloth or coffee filter.

 Heat the water and bring it to a boil.
-Thermometers might not always be readily available, so bubbles are a visual indicator that the water has reached 100 degrees.
+Thermometers might not always be readily available, so bubbles indicate that the water has reached 100 degrees.
 Let it boil for 1 minute straight.

-At elevations above 5,000 feet, boil the water for 3 straight minutes.
+At elevations above 5,000 feet, boil the water for three straight minutes.

-After boiling, let it cool and put the water in a clean container, and cover it so as to avoid recontamination of bacteria and microbes.
+After boiling, let it cool, put the water in a clean container, and cover it to avoid recontamination of bacteria and microbes.